enkidevs/curriculum/comp-sci/data-structures-and-algorithms/intro-graphs/the-tree-data-structure.md

 * The root node cannot have more than 2 children.
 * There is no relation between the nodes of a tree.

+---
+## Footnotes

+[1:ADT]
+Abstract Data Type, or ADT for short, represents a type (or class) for objects that have their behavior defined by a set of operations and a set of values.
+This means that the ADT only specifies what actions to take, not how these actions are implemented.
+Some examples include:
+- Array ADT
+- LinkedList ADT
+- Stack ADT
+- Queue ADT

+[2:LinkedList]
+A linear collection of data elements whose order is not given by their physical placement in memory, but each element points to the next.
+For more information check out the `'Intro to Data Structures'` mission.